altaga/Paw-Monitor/README.md

 <img src="https://i.ibb.co/ydtTqB2/image.png" width="600">

-- Once this is done, we will go to our pc and to the folder with the credentials previously downloaded and extract them.
+- Once this is done, we will go to our pc and to the folder with the credentials previously downloaded, extract them.

 <img src="https://i.ibb.co/mFKPxcY/image.png" width="600">

 ## App Setup - Part 2:

-Android: si estas configurando AWS en un Android, pasa mediante USB los certificados para que puedas configurarlos fácilmente.
+Android: if you are configuring AWS on an Android, send the certificates through USB so you can easily configure them.

-iPhone: si estas configurando AWS en un iPhone, lo mas sencillo es poner los certificados desde https://www.icloud.com/# en la aplicación de "iCloud Drive".
+iPhone: If you are configuring AWS on an iPhone, the easiest way is to put the certificates from https://www.icloud.com/# in the "iCloud Drive" application.

 <img src="https://i.ibb.co/CJg26xW/image.png" width="1000">

-Ya que tenemos los certificados para el device lo configuraremos de la siguiente forma.
+Since we have the certificates for the device, we will configure it as follows.

-- Entra en el símbolo del engrane en la esquina superior derecha.
+- Enter the gear symbol in the upper right corner.

 <img src="https://i.ibb.co/80qj6nV/IMG-00902.png" width="200">

-- Presiona el switch "Enable Broadcast" y luego entra en la opción Manage Brokers.
+- Press the "Enable Broadcast" switch and then enter the Manage Brokers option.

 <img src="https://i.ibb.co/WFxJYyX/IMG-0071.png" width="200">

-- Presionamos el símbolo de + en la esquina superior derecha para agregar el broker.
+- Press the + symbol in the upper right corner to add the broker.

 <img src="https://i.ibb.co/4dxwFWb/IMG-0072.png" width="200">